 “So, those are the three groups: large-scale IoT platforms like ThingWorx, mid-scale and a little more accessible platforms like Losant, and then the specialized things that we do at Scante.”

 Jeremy: “Let's get a little more into the actual use of these apps and platforms.
 How do you prevent a reliability engineer from being overly taxed with monitoring trends, data and all that?
 How are you designing these systems to not overload the average everyday shop-floor experience?”

-Jon: “The one thing to look for in choosing a platform is a good administrative interface.
+Jon: “The one thing to look for in choosing an IoT platform is a good administrative interface.
 You're going to have apps, specialty data analytics and all kinds of things, but you really want to be able to get in and manage the applications that you develop.
 So, the administrative side, either in a portal or with some kind of access control to the back-end systems, is a big deal.
 It's really important.

 “You need to realize that every single IoT project that you put out has administrative overhead with it.
 There is management and configuration, and managing the configurations, not just users strictly on the IT side.
 You're going to spend some time administering that system, and there must be decent capabilities to do that.

 “Now fortunately, pretty much all the named IoT platforms are going to give you those kinds of capabilities.
 Specialty platforms like ours are designed for machine builders and industrial suppliers to get into a very specific set of things easily and quickly.
 That is something you definitely want to take time to consider.
 Make sure that you have good administrative access to what's going on in the back-end.”